gap-system/gap/.github/issue_template.md

 Please use the following template to submit an issue (you may delete lines which are not used).
-Thank You!
+Thank you!

 ### Observed behaviour